 As a policy analyst for CCLP, my issue portfolio has grown to include some rural-specific issues that intersect with Sen. Crowder’s.
 So I was honored when asked to develop a profile acquainting this maverick of Colorado politics with CCLP’s friends and followers.
 When I reached out to Sen. Crowder about his availability for a phone interview, he invited me to breakfast in Denver instead.

-Over eggs and coffee, I kicked off the conversation by asking Sen. Crowder his thoughts on Senate Bill 267, the conglomerate of a bill that took months of negotiations to reclassify the hospital provider fee fund into an enterprise fund.
+Over biscuits and gravy, I kicked off the conversation by asking Sen. Crowder his thoughts on Senate Bill 267, the conglomerate of a bill that took months of negotiations to reclassify the hospital provider fee fund into an enterprise fund.
 CCLP advocated for years to reclassify the hospital provider fee fund into an enterprise because doing so would protect hundreds of millions of dollars from the TABOR revenue cap and thereby relieve pressure to reduce federal match dollars for Colorado’s Medicaid program.
 Sen. Crowder, whose district’s hospitals rely heavily upon federal match dollars, was also supportive of creating an enterprise, citing his district’s characteristics.

 “You have to realize there’s a big difference between metro and rural [Colorado],” he said.
 “Health care in the metro area is big business.
 All we’re trying to do in rural Colorado is maintain and keep our doors open.
 It’s two different worlds completely.”